Distributed Ledger Technology for IoT: Parasite Chain Attacks: The Tangle

-The goal of the MCMC algorithm is to increase (and ultimately ensure) the security of the Tangle against double spending attacks performed by malicious users.
-The algorithm and its security from attacks can be tuned using the parameter $\alpha$: high values of $\alpha$ increase the probability that the particle will jump to the transactions with the largest available cumulative weight (as $\alpha$ approaches $\infty$ the particles will move in a deterministic way), whereas lower values of $\alpha$ make the algorithm and its output more unpredictable (as the cumulative weights matter less and the jumping probability tends to become uniform as $\alpha$ approaches zero).
-A good way of picturing the effects of this parameter is by comparing it to the inverse temperature of a gas: the smaller the value of $\alpha$ the warmer the gas and vice-versa.
+Ultimately the goal of the BRW algorithm is to increase the security of the ledger against double spending attacks performed by malicious users.
+The main difference between the BRW and URTS algorithms lies in the use of the graph structure: for BRW an attacker would need to create enough transactions, with cumulative weights equal to or larger than the cumulative weight of the main DAG, in order to make the double spending successful.
+This, in turn, would require the malicious user to possess an amount of computational power comparable to the network of honest users.
+The algorithm and its security from attacks can be tuned using the parameter $\alpha$: high values of $\alpha$ increase the probability that the particle will step to the transactions with the largest available cumulative weight (as $\alpha$ approaches $\infty$ the particles will move in a deterministic way), whereas lower values of $\alpha$, as the cumulative weights matter less and the stepping probability tends to become uniform as $\alpha$ approaches zero, make the algorithm and its output more unpredictable.
+A good way of picturing the effect of this parameter is by comparing it to the inverse temperature of a gas: the smaller the value of $\alpha$ the warmer the gas and vice-versa.
+The interested reader can find more details on this topic in {\revtwoten \cite{POBLB}}.

+\item[3)] \emph{Hybrid Selection Algorithm: } One of the drawbacks of the BRW is that as $\alpha$ increases, so also does the probability that a tip will not receive any approval by newly incoming transactions.
+Therefore a trade-off is required when tuning this value, between the security of the Tangle and its stability.
+To overcome this issue, the authors proposed in \cite{TACPaper} the hybrid selection algorithm.
+Its aim is to provide a high level of security against attacks, while ensuring that all tips get eventually approved.
+This is done by making two different selections: a security selection where a high $\alpha$ BRW is used to ensure the security of the Tangle and a swipe selection where a low $\alpha$ or a URTS is used to ensure that eventually all transactions are selected.